jfalken/nessus_enterprise_rest_client/readme.md

 This library was originally made by reversing the web API as a user logged into the console.
 Since then, Tenable has released their v6 REST API and this module has been adjusted to work with the v6 API.

+Official API documentation can be obtained by connecting to your Nessus server under `:8834/nessus6-api.html`

 Proxies are supported, and SSL Certification verification can be disabled if you are using a local build w/ self-signed certs.

 ## Installation